tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/03-network-layer.md

 # 03-Network Layer

-## The Basics
+## The Basics & Terminologies

-- Transport layer is process-to-process communication
+- Transport layer is responsible for **process-to-process communication**.
-- Network layer is host-to-host communication
+- Network layer is responsible for **host-to-host communication**.

 Unlike the transport and application layers, there is a piece of the network layer in each and every host and router in the network.
-Because of this, network-layer protocols are among the most challenging (and therefore among the most interesting!) in the protocol stack
+Because of this, network-layer protocols are among the most challenging (and therefore among the most interesting!) in the protocol stack.

-A network-layer packet is called a **datagram**. Đừng nhầm với UDP (User Datagram Protocol) là layer 4 transport layer
+A network-layer packet is called a **datagram**. Đừng nhầm với UDP (User Datagram Protocol) là một layer 4 (transport layer) protocol.

 - Chia Network Layer ra:
   * data plane role of each router
   * (network) Control plane role

 - **Forwarding**: refers to the router-local action of transferring a packet from an input link interface to the appropriate output link interface.
-Forwarding is typically implemented in hardware.
+  * Forwarding is typically implemented in hardware.
 It is the **data-plane** functionality of the network layer.
 - **Routing**: refers to the network-wide process that determines the end-to-end paths that packets take from source to destination.
-Routing is often implemented in software.
-It is a **control-plane** functionality of the network layer.
+  * Routing is often implemented in software.
+  * It is a **control-plane** functionality of the network layer.

 The **Routing algorithms** determine the contents of the routers’ **forwarding tables**.

 ## IP Datagram Format

 Note that an **IP datagram** has a total of 20 bytes of header (assuming no options).
 If the datagram carries a TCP segment, then each datagram carries a total of 40 bytes of header (20 bytes of IP header plus 20 bytes of TCP header) along with the application-layer message.

+## What’s Inside a Router?

+k

 ## The Internet Protocol (IP): IPv4, Addressing, IPv6, and More